Naseband/GTA-DoNotCrash/README.md

 If the colliding vehicle has a driver, the driver of that vehicle will also swap to your old vehicle.

+The GTA SA version disables automatically if SAMP is loaded.

 # To Do

 - Restore ped tasks in 3 and VC